marbotte/sr_cce/extraction/viewExtraction.md

 reviewed previously.
 Based on this reference map, we decided whether a proposition on a students’ map matched the alternative conception or not.
 If matching, the proposition was scored 1, if not 0.
-For every map, a sum score of alternative conceptions was formed. $$We calculated$$ interrater reliabilities (Rye & Rubba, 2002) as well as intrarater reliabilities, which we calculated by using Cohen’s kappa (Cohen, 1960).
+For every map, a sum score of alternative conceptions was formed. ((We calculated)) interrater reliabilities (Rye & Rubba, 2002) as well as intrarater reliabilities, which we calculated by using Cohen’s kappa (Cohen, 1960).
 The scoring ranged from .76 to .87 (Table 2), which is regarded as